dundemo/mnowatch/README.md

 # mnowatch

-The code is under the [GNU General Public License v2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)

-These files are used in order to watch the way the Dash masternode owners vote.
+This set of scripts is used in order to watch the way the Dash masternode owners vote.
 For more information read [here](https://www.dash.org/forum/threads/which-masternodes-voted-and-what-exactly-voted-on-various-proposals-v2.34403/) .

+Have a quick glance at some of the reports the above scripts produce, over [here] (https://demodun6.github.io/mnowatch/)

 CURRENT MNOWATCH VERSION: 0.05